mroam/backgammon/src/README.txt

 Java 6 api is at:  http://docs.oracle.com/javase/6/docs/api/
 Our local server api for java 6 is at:
     http://192.168.0.4/demos_and_samples/programming_references/java/docs/api6/docs/api/index.html
-GitHub serves static HTML files that are in the gh-pages folder of your repo as http://your_username.github.com/your_repo/.
+GitHub serves static HTML files that are in the gh-pages folder of your repo as http://your_username.github.io/your_repo/.
 So after running "Tools:Project Documentation" in blueJ, I'm copying the automatically generated javadocs from doc folder to gh-pages folder.
-Then our uri should be "http://mikeroam.github.com/backgammon/"
+Then our uri should be "http://mikeroam.github.io/backgammon/" (Note: used to be ".com" but as of 2021 is using ".io")

 PS: Team member L told me in 2013:
 “I was screwing around in aptitude on Ubuntu and I found this backgammon program.